Okey: Usage of jokers and false jokers

 The two false jokers - the tiles without numbers - are used only to represent the joker tiles.
 So for example when red 5s are jokers, the false jokers are played as red 5s: for example {red 4, false joker, red 6} is a run, and {black 5, green 5, yellow 5, false joker} is a set.

-If you have a winning hand of groups and runs using at least one joker, you do not have to expose it immediately.
-If you wish, you can continue playing in the hope of forming a winning hand plus a joker.
-If you are able to end the game by discarding a joker and exposing your remaining 14 tiles as a winning hand, your win is worth twice as much as an ordinary win.
-Note that by continuing to play instead of exposing your ordinary win, you run the risk that another player may complete a winning hand and expose it before you can achieve your double win, in which case you gain nothing for your concealed winning hand.
+If the player has a winning hand of groups and runs using at least one joker, they do not have to expose it immediately.
+If they wish, they can continue playing in the hope of forming a winning hand plus a joker.
+If the player is able to end the game by discarding a joker and exposing their remaining 14 tiles as a winning hand, their win is worth twice as much as an ordinary win.
+Note that by continuing to play instead of exposing their ordinary win, the player run the risk that another player may complete a winning hand and expose it before they can achieve their double win, in which case they gain nothing for their concealed winning hand.